 - salt and pepper

-- Mix the mashed potatoes with the flour.
+- Mix the mashed potatoes with the flour and optional egg.

 - Melt the butter in a skillet until bubbly.
 Scoop the potatoes with a half cup cookie scoop onto the surface of the skillet and gently press down with an oiled spatula.
 Sprinkle with salt and pepper.